tsnevan4204/polkadot-mosh/mosh.md

 ### Limitations

-Mosh is currently optimized for concert ticketing only.
-While the platform is functional and will be promoted to local artists, we have no guaranteed user base.
+Our product is specifically designed for concert ticketing and not events in general.
+By the end of the three months, we hope to have our product deployed, and while we will be promoting our platform to local musicians in the area, we have no expectations of how many artists or fans will be on our platform.

 ---